33 Patriotic Memorial Day Quotes for Every American

 "You will never do anything in this world without courage.
 It is the greatest quality of the mind next to honor."—Aristotle

-The Greek philosopher Aristotle believed that courage was one of the greatest virtues, but he didn’t want people to be foolhardy or reckless.
+The Greek philosopher Aristotle believed that courage was one of the greatest virtues, but he didn't want people to be foolhardy or reckless.
 In his definition, courage meant facing challenges with strength and confidence even when one knows the outcome will be bad or that failure was possible.
-Courage has to have a point—one worthwhile and good.

 "How important it is for us to recognize and celebrate our heroes and she-roes!"—Maya Angelou